 Surface: Test the slab surfaces of poured-in-place decks which are to be surfaced with an asphalt concrete wearing course for trueness with a 10 foot straightedge, as specified above.
-As an exception, correct only irregularities of more than 1/4 inch measured as an ordinate (either above or below the general contour of the surface).
-The Engineer will not require belting or brooming of slabs that are to be surfaced with an asphalt concrete wearing course.
-For curing, meet the requirements specified for other deck slabs.
+As an exception, correct only irregularities of more than 1/4 inch measured as an ordinate (either

-400-15.2.8 Finishing Bridge Sidewalks: Provide bridge sidewalks, that are not finished in accordance with the requirements of Section 522, a Class 4 finish.
+400-15.2.8 Finishing Bridge Sidewalks: Finish bridge sidewalks in accordance with the applicable requirements of Section 522.